-More recently, EN 10088 parts 4 and 5 have been added to cover the compliance of stainless steel flat and long products with the Construction Products Regulation.
+Parts 4 and 5 cover the compliance of stainless steel flat and long products with the Construction Products Regulation.
 Broadly, these standards correspond to parts 2 and 3 respectively but with an Appendix ZA which covers CE Marked products.
+CE marking continues for products placed on the EU market, which includes the Republic of Ireland.
+However, now that the UK has left the EU, a new system of UK Conformity Assessed marking (UKCA marking) has been introduced.
+Further information on UKCA marking for steel construction is available from the BCSA (2).